 Dorset Business Angels (DBA) provide quality, private equity investment opportunities to local High Net Worth (HNW) and Sophisticated Investors (SI).
-And help early stage businesses find equity capital (especially southern English, our local area).
+And help early stage businesses find equity capital (especially southern England, our local area).
 We do this by bringing our investors and entrepreneurs together to accelerate the growth of early stage businesses.
 We are a private limited company by guarantee, funded from investment commissions.
 We're part of UKBAA and proud of our high profile - Sponsors and Partners

 Selecting Business Presentation Pitchers

 The business plans introduced are from our investor network, from another Angel network, from local banks, local accountants or legal firms or advisors.
 Values may range from £50k upwards however this is only a guideline.
 Investors usually have a portfolio of ten or more investments to maximise opportunities and manage risk, investing with others into the businesses.
 A lead investor may act as sponsor, often initiating the due diligence.
 And although our ambitions for Dorset are big, the investments individuals make can be smaller than you think (£5-10K).
 Other key points include:

 - Valuation and amount needed.